 Steps for Forming an LLC and Electing S Corp Status in Idaho

-Starting a Idaho LLC and electing S corp tax status is easy.
-You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like Collective to do it for you.
+Starting an Idaho LLC and electing S corp tax status is easy.
+You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like ZenBusiness to guide you through this process.

 There are five basic steps to start an LLC and elect S corp status: